spiffe/tornjak/examples/tls_mtls/README.md

 More details on the configmap can be found [in our config documentation](../../docs/config-tornjak-server.md).

 One Tornjak server can open three connections simultaneously: HTTP, TLS, and mTLS, and at least one must be enabled.
+A configuration that opens all three is provided in [the configmap in this directory](./tornjak-configmap.yaml)

-To configure each of the TLS and mTLS, expand below sections.
+To learn about the configurations each of the TLS and mTLS, expand below sections.

-<details><summary><b> 🔴 [Click] Configure TLS connection </b></summary>
+<details><summary><b> 🔴 [Click] Configuring TLS connection </b></summary>b

 The TLS configuration requires the port number on which to open the connection and the paths to the certificate and key pair as delivered in step 1.
 We can simply add a section under the `server{}` section of the configuration.
 This is formatted like so: